DEVSENSE/phptools-docs/docs/vscode/composer.md

 ### `composer: require`

-The `composer: require` command shows quick-pick with online search, and installs the selected package.
-The search displayed all the important information including packages description, downloads, and favorites.
+The `composer: require` command shows a quick pick with online search and installs the selected package.
+The search displays important information, including package descriptions, downloads, and favorites.

 ![composer require](imgs/composer-require.gif)

 ### `composer: require-dev`

-Requires a **dev** package; this works the same as `composer: require` but the packageis installed as a development dependency.
+Requires a **dev** package.
+This works the same as `composer: require`, but the package is installed as a development dependency.

 ### `composer: remove`

-Removes installed package or more packages from the project.
-The command shows quick pick with multi-selection allowing to choose the packages to be removed:
+Removes one or more installed packages from the project.
+The command shows a quick pick with multi-selection, allowing you to choose the packages to remove:

 ![composer remove](imgs/composer-remove.gif)

 ### `composer: create-project ...`

-Open an empty folder in VS Code, and create a new project from a composer package.
-The command shows quick-pick that searches online for available packages and invokes the `create-project` command for you:
+Open an empty folder in VS Code and create a new project from a Composer package.
+The command shows a quick pick that searches online for available packages and invokes the `create-project` command for you:

 ![composer create-project](imgs/composer-create-project.gif)

 ### `composer: search ...`

-Search packages on _packagist.org_.
-Quickly browse through packages, read descriptions, open details on packagist.org or `require` the package right from the quick pick menu.
+Search for packages on _packagist.org_.
+Quickly browse packages, read descriptions, open details on packagist.org, or `require` a package right from the quick pick menu.

 ![composer search](imgs/composer-search.gif)

 ### `composer: run-script ...`

-Quickly run your composer script from command palette:
+Quickly run your Composer script from the Command Palette:

 ![composer run-script](imgs/composer-run-script.gif)

 ### `composer: check-platform-reqs`

+Checks whether your local PHP environment and installed extensions satisfy platform requirements declared by dependencies.

 ### `composer: update the internal composer.phar`

-The extension automatically downloads the latest composer installation, and uses it for all the tasks and commands.
+The extension automatically downloads the latest Composer installation and uses it for all tasks and commands.
 Run `composer: update the internal composer` to manually re-download the latest snapshot.

 ### `composer: about`

-Shows the about information.
+Shows information about Composer support.

 ### `composer: archive ...`

-Runs the `archive` command, and asks for arguments.
+Runs the `archive` command and asks for arguments.

 ### `composer: clear-cache`